Privacy Policy

 For the purposes of this Regulation:

-“Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyze or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements;
+‘profiling’ means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements;

-Explanation: Profiling involves gathering various pieces of information about a person to learn more about that person.
-In the web sector, profiling is often used for advertising purposes or for credit checks.
-For example, web or advertising analysis programs collect data about your behavior and interests on a website.
-This results in a special user profile, which can be used to target advertising to a specific audience.
+Explanation: In profiling, various pieces of information about a person are gathered to learn more about that person.
+In the web sector, profiling is often used for advertising purposes or also for credit checks.
+Web or advertising analysis programs, for example, collect data about your behavior and your interests on a website.
+This results in a special user profile, with the help of which advertising can be targeted to a specific audience.

 Controller